-Page Report of Independent Auditor 33 Report Of Independent Certified Public Accountant 34 Consolidated Balance Sheet as of December 31, 2003 35 Consolidated Statement of Operations for the years ended December 31, 2003 and 2002 36 Consolidated Statements of Capital Deficiency for the years ended December 31, 2003 and 2002 37 Consolidated Statement of Cash Flows for the years ended December 31, 2003 and 2002 38 Notes to the Consolidated Financial Statements 39
+Page Report of Independent Registered Public Accounting Firm.
+30 Consolidated Balance Sheet as of December 31, 2004 31 Consolidated Statement of Operations for the years ended December 31, 2004 and 2003 32 Consolidated Statements of Stockholder' Equity for years ended December 31, 2004 and 2003.
+33 Consolidated Statement of Cash Flows for the years ended December 31, 2004 and 2003 34 Notes to the Consolidated Financial Statements 35

-REPORT OF INDEPENDENT AUDITOR
+REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Board of Directors and Stockholders eMagin Corporation Hopewell Junction, New York
+Board of Directors and Stockholders eMagin Corporation Hopewell Junction, NY 12533

-We have audited the accompanying consolidated balance sheet of eMagin Corporation and subsidiary (the "Company") as of December 31, 2003, and the related consolidated statements of operations, capital deficiency and cash flows for the year then ended.
+We have audited the accompanying consolidated balance sheet of eMagin Corporation and subsidiary (the "Company") as of December 31, 2004, and the related consolidated statements of operations, stockholders' equity and cash flows for the years ended December 31, 2004 and 2003..
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of eMagin Corporation and subsidiary as of December 31, 2003 and the consolidated results of their operations and their consolidated cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements enumerated above present fairly, in all material respects, the consolidated financial position of eMagin Corporation and subsidiary as of December 31, 2004 and the consolidated results of their operations and their consolidated cash flows for the years ended December 31, 2004 and 2003 in conformity with accounting principles generally accepted in the United States of America.

-/s/ Eisner LLP New York, New York February 13, 2004
+/s/ Eisner LLP New York, New York February 11, 2005